gesture-based-ui-development/voice-controlled-millionaire/README.md

 4. Architecture for the solution
 5. Conclusions & Recommendations

 As stated above, the project is essentially a voice-controlled implementation of the classic quiz game "Who Wants To Be A Millionaire".

 The original goal of the project was to develop a game/application using <b>Gesture-Based</b> controls.
-We choice Voice/Speech recognition as our "<i>gesture</i>".
+We choice Voice/Speech recognition as our "_gesture_" for the reasons outlined in the  [Research Section](#research).

 # Table of Contents
 - [Overview](#overview)